nabsul/k8s-ecr-login-renew/README.md

   k8s-ecr-login-renew nabsul/k8s-ecr-login-renew
 ```

-Finally you can use the pull secrets by providing the secret ref in your chart values.
+Finally, you can use the pull secrets by providing the secret ref in your chart values.
 Many charts require them to be passed in `imagePullSecrets`

 ```
 helm install \